bitlabstudio/django-outlets/README.rst

 To be able to display your outlets on the map, every ``Outlet`` needs to have the ``lat`` and ``lon`` field set properly.

+To customize the info boxes, that appear, when you click on the map markers, you can override the template at ``outlets/outlet_map_marker.html``.

+When customizing the ``outlets/outlet_list.html`` template, please note the comments inside the template.

 CMS3 integration